 Although the moon phase displays are usually located on the face side of a watch, Terraluna has the indicator placed on its back like those hidden tourbillon modules on obscenely expensive timepieces.
 The choice of layout not only allowed the German engineers to make the sky disk unusually large but also preserved the signature tri-compax, regulator-style dial layout of the gorgeous Richard Lange Tourbillon that was first presented at SIHH 2011 and re-released at the end of the same year in an ultra-exclusive Pour le Merite Handwerkskunst execution.

-If you take a look at the pictures at the end of this brief review article, you will notice that the moon phase complication consists of whole three rotating disks.
-It not only displays the current day of the lunar month but also indicates the precise position of our natural satellite in its relation to Earth and the Sun with the former presented as a fairly accurate map of the Northern Hemisphere and the latter imagined somewhere in the vicinity of the balance wheel.
+If you take a look at the pictures at the end of this brief review, you will notice that the moon phase complication consists of whole three rotating disks.
+It not only displays the current day of the lunar month but also indicates the precise position of our natural satellite in relation to Earth and the Sun with the former presented as a fairly accurate map of the Northern Hemisphere and the latter imagined somewhere in the vicinity of the balance wheel.

 When the moon disk comes directly between Earth and Sun, its aperture completely opens fully revealing the golden moon disk.
 As the disk continues its slow counter-clockwise rotation, the aperture gradually closes completely hiding the disk when it hides from Sun behind our planet.
-Must be fascinating, that.
+Must be fascinating.

 Of course, besides the moon phase, there is also a neatly executed perpetual calendar complication built into their new Caliber L096.1 hand-wound movement.
 Many watches of this type usually feature cramped, hard-to-read dials, but this one is easy to get all the necessary information with a single glance with their signature big date indicator dominating the view at 12 hours.